Coronavirus Massachusetts District Court – 2021 Update

-You need to send in this summons form (pictured below) to the court within 4 days, and the court will inform you of your hearing date.
+You need to send in this summons form (pictured below) to the court within 4 days.
+The court will notify you of your hearing date by mail.

-I can help you understand the charges against you and what I can do to (ideally) make the entire case go away at the hearing.
+I wrote the book on Clerk Magistrate’s hearings.
+I will work to win the hearing and prevent any criminal charge from going forward.
+I will help you understand the charges against you and explain exactly what I can do to (ideally) make the entire case go away at the hearing.

-Call me today and I will walk you through the process and exactly how I can help you.
+Call or text me today and I will walk you through the process and exactly how I can help you.
 (781) 817-6332.

 When your name is called at the hearing date, you and your attorney will appear before the court.
 The prosecutor will read the charges and evidence against you, and ask the court to issue a criminal complaint.